New Website in the Works

 I continue to be a guest columnist for Virginia Wildlife Magazine, with two columns published in 2019; one about using fill flash in wildlife photography and the second about ambient light painting (abstract) techniques for nature photography.
 I also wrote an article for the Road Scholar Program magazine about my top tips for nature photography.

 My images of clapper rails and Delmarva fox squirrels were also used for other articles in the magazine.
 One of my clapper rail images was published in magazine’s 2020 wildlife calendar.
-A nesting ruffed grouse image that I took years ago will appear the 2021 calendar.
+A nesting ruffed grouse image that I took years ago and a leaping sika elk photo will appear the 2021 calendar.

 I continue leading nature photography workshops at the Chincoteague Bay Field Station.
 This will be my tenth year serving as nature photography instructor for the field station.
 In 2019, I had three workshops hosted by the station and they were so much fun!
-For 2020, I have two workshops scheduled at the workshop; one in April and the other in October.
+For 2020, I had two workshops scheduled at the station, but my April one is now cancelled due to the coronovirus.
+The October workshop is still on schedule.
 To learn more about the workshops visit the Chincoteague Bay Field Station.
 My workshops at the station are through the international Road Scholar Program.

 I'll be doing a series of one hour nature photography seminars for Wild Birds Unlimited in Ashburn, Virginia.
 My first seminar is scheduled for February 22 at 9am.